sreding/adadeltaq-finstory/context_filter.markdown

 title: Context Filter
 order: 3
 ---

+The sheer size of Quotebank makes reductions unavoidable.
+We filter:
+1. Quotes that are not useful for our purposes: Speaker can't be identified with certainty
+2. Columns: `phase` and `probas` (after identifying the speaker)
+3. Off-topic quotes

+While the first two points can be trivially executed, the third criteria requires more care.
+In the following we will briefly outline how we extracted the semantics from quotes to filter off-topic quotes.

 ### Methodology
 The selection of the quotes that are relevant to the topic of financial markets is done using vector representations of words, in particular we employ [fastText](https://fasttext.cc/) , a state-of-the-art model for text representations.
 We tokenize the data and convert to lower case, removing any english stopwords.